maxwestphal/SEPM.PUB/docs/MLE_SIM_ACC.md

 ### Naive performance estimation

 The obvious naive estimator for classification accuracy is just the sample proportion of correct predictions.
 In our simulations we implemented a slightly different naive estimator by adding two pseudo-observations (1 correct and 1 false prediction) to the observated evaluation data before calculating this sample proportion.
 This procedure has a Bayesian motivation and results in a slightly more conservative (downward biased) estimate.
 The main reason for using this estimator was to prevent a singular covariance matrix due to estimates $\thetahat_m \{0,1\}$.
 The sample mean of deviations (red) is an estimator for the bias of the estimator.
-The bias observed for the *default* approach (evaluate only single model) results only from this modification.
+The slight downward bias observed for the *default* approach (evaluate only single model) results only from this modification.

 ```r